At a Glance

 Although large, the Andaz retains an intimate, boutique feel compared with other hotels in the city

 The hotel's design reflects the Japanese love for natural materials and textures

 Average time to visit

-Call us on to start planning your vacation to Andaz Tokyo or take a look at our itineraries to Tokyo
+Call us on to start planning your holiday to Andaz Tokyo or take a look at our itineraries to Tokyo

 The Andaz Tokyo brings together contemporary design in a large but intimate setting.
-Located in the Toranoman neighborhood, this luxurious hotel offers some of the best views of this iconic Japanese skyline.
+Located in the Toranoman neighbourhood, this luxurious hotel offers some of the best views of this iconic Japanese skyline.

 Just a short distance from the high-end shopping district of Ginza and stone's throw from Tokyo Tower and the Imperial Palace, The Andaz Tokyo is perfectly situated.
 Whether you want to be near all the action or are visiting Tokyo for the first time, the Ginza district is a great base.